fstevens30/DE103/wk8.2-notes.md

 ### COUNT

-Count is used to get the number of records that match the conditions of the query.
+`COUNT` is used to get the number of records that match the conditions of the query.

 ```sql
 /* Get all records in a table */